-There are some fantastic new compact caravans coming onto the market, so we were excited to see the new German-made Teardrop when it made its UK show début in January.
+There are some fantastic new compact caravans coming onto the market, so we were excited to see the new German-made Teardrop when it made its UK show début.
 It promised retro design, a proper double bed, innovative access to the kitchen and storage from the outside – and all for under £10,000 (plus delivery and inspection).
 So should you buy one?

 The Teardrop, made by by Kaiser Fahrzeaugbau, is dinky and light enough to be towed by almost any car – 650kg and 1.9m tall.
 There are six colours for the doors, wheelarches and cabinets, and the roof is aluminium.

 There’s a surprising amount of storage space inside the Teardrop Caravan, with four cupboards made of birch plywood with aluminium sliding doors on the rear wall, a full width shelf across the front wall, two aluminium storage compartments under the sleeping area, plus storage nets and clothes hooks.